BIODIVERSITY & CONSERVATION

 What is Conservation?

-Rare practices community-led conservation.
-By partnering directly with local people and organizations on the frontlines of climate change and other global challenges, Rare helps local communities implement proven behavioral solutions that benefit people and nature.
+Rare practices community-led conservation by working directly with local people and organizations on the frontlines of climate change and biodiversity loss.
+Through these partnerships, Rare supports communities in adopting practical, behavior-based solutions that protect ecosystems while supporting everyday life.

-Indigenous Peoples and communities are critical in managing biodiversity and global landscapes.
+Indigenous Peoples and Local Communities are critical in managing biodiversity and global landscapes.
 Indigenous communities have a long history of managing landscapes and protecting natural resources sustainably.
 Their deep connection with nature fosters a strong understanding of local ecosystems and the most effective holistic mitigation methods to prevent environmental degradation.
-Incorporating traditional knowledge and leadership opportunities for Indigenous communities is critical to protecting the earth’s biodiversity.
+Incorporating traditional knowledge and leadership opportunities for Indigenous communities is critical to protecting the Earth’s biodiversity.

 The Benefits of Community-Based Conservation